sonalikari/HacktoberFest--2022/README.md

     8. Once you push the changes to your repository, the Compare & pull request button will appear in GitHub
     9. Click it and you'll be taken to this screen
     10. Type a proper description and give the PR an appropriate title(Portfolio1, Portfolio2, Portfolio3 etc..).
 Finally, Open a pull request by clicking the Create pull request button.

+## License
+For more information on licensing, please refer to [License](https://github.com/sonalikari/HacktoberFest--2022/blob/main/LICENSE)

 ***
 <h2 align="center">